-Emotional intelligence in the workplace ensures organizational growth and employee happiness.
-Emotional intelligence can be defined as the capacity to understand and accomplish your emotions.
+Emotional intelligence in the workplace mostly ensures organizational sustainability in terms of financial growth and employee happiness.
+Emotional intelligence is the self capacity to understand and control your emotions.
 Successful peoples are examples of proper management of emotional intelligence.
 As a result, they show the highest professionalism.
 The importance of emotional intelligence is unbelievable for all levels of employees in the workplace.
 There is a lot of importance of emotional intelligence in the workplace.
 People with a high degree of emotional intelligence know about their feelings and the effects of their emotions on surrounding people.

 What is Emotional Intelligence?